stakater/continuous-integration-deployment/README.md

 what is continuous integration? what is continuous delivery? what is continuous deployment? what is release strategy?

+Continuous integration is a practice, not a tool, and it depends upon discipline to make it effective.

 ## Deployment Pipeline Practices

 1. Only Build Your Binaries Once